HyperSecurityLabs/oxide-communityedtion-v8.4.9/README.md

 ## 🧬 What is OXIDE?

-**OXIDE** (Open eXtensible Intelligence & Detection Engine) is the **most powerful AI-augmented web vulnerability scanner** written entirely in **Rust** — now available as a **preinstalled Kali Linux tool**.
+**OXIDE** (Open eXtensible Intelligence & Detection Engine) is the **most powerful AI-augmented web vulnerability scanner** written entirely in **Rust**.
 Unlike traditional scanners that rely on signatures alone, OXIDE combines raw systems-level performance with machine learning-driven detection to find vulnerabilities that other tools miss.

-From classic SQLi and XSS to zero-day anomaly detection using real ML models — OXIDE is built for the modern offensive security professional and ships **preconfigured for Kali Linux**.
-It belongs at the top of every pentester's toolkit.
+From classic SQLi and XSS to zero-day anomaly detection using real ML models — OXIDE is built for the modern offensive security professional and deserves a spot at the top of every pentester's toolkit. **Star us on GitHub** to help bring OXIDE to Kali Linux as an official package!

 ---